ym1085/TIL/Certification/aws/practitional/examtopics/151-200/README.md

 C. Amazon CloudFront
 D. AWS Cloud Map

->
+> ✅

 <details>
 <summary>정답 보기</summary>
 <div markdown="1">
-정답은:
+정답은: B
 </div>
 </details>

 ## Question 163

 A company has a social media platform in which users upload and share photos with other users.
 The company wants to identify and remove inappropriate photos.
 The company has no machine learning (ML) scientists and must build this detection capability with no ML expertise.
 Which AWS service should the company use to build this capability?

 A. Amazon SageMaker